Duality between Lagrangian and Legendrian invariants: Wrapped Floer cohomology and Legendrian surgery

 \subsubsection{Isomorphism with the Hamiltonian version}

-We next show that the above definition of wrapped Floer cohomology agrees with the standard theory.
+In this section we show that the above definition of wrapped Floer cohomology agrees with the standard theory.
+Similar results can be found in, e.g., \cite{EO, EKH}.
+Here we will give a sketch.
 We keep the geometric setting as above and write $CW^{\ast}_{\mathrm{Ham}}(L)$ for the usual version of Hamiltonian wrapped Floer cohomology.
-A well known argument \cite{EKH} shows that that $CW^{\ast}(L)$ with differential $\m_{1}$ is quasi-isomorphic to the wrapped Floer cohomology by a geometrically defined chain map.
-We extend this chain map to an $A_{\infty}$-map which then a standard spectral sequence argument establishes the desired isomorphism.
+We give a brief recollection of the definition.